mattmess1221/starlette-caches/README.md

 This example:

-- Sets up an in-memory cache (see the [async-caches docs](https://rafalp.github.io/async-caches/) for specifics).
+- Sets up an in-memory cache (see the [aiocache docs](https://aiocache.aio-libs.org/en/latest/) for specifics).
 - Sets up an application (in this case, a raw-ASGI 'Hello, world!' app).
 - Applies caching on the entire application.

-To learn more, head to the [documentation](https://florimondmanca.github.io/asgi-caches/).
+To learn more, head to the [documentation](https://mattmess1221.github.io/asgi-caches/).

 ## Credits